Weight loss surgery in Wasatch Front, Utah

 - You are unwilling or otherwise unable to comply with the necessary guidelines following bariatric surgery

-The main goal of a psychological evaluation is to pinpoint the most difficult times for you and to give you strategies to deal with these situations when they occur in the future.
-It is not the goal of the evaluator to deny or "fail" a patient.
-They simply want to see you succeed in your weight loss goals.
-Additionally, most insurance companies require an evaluation and recognize its importance in your success.
+The main goal of the psychological evaluation is to pinpoint the most difficult times for you and to help you identify strategies to cope with these situations when they occur in the future.

 Your social worker or psychologist will be evaluating: